 Thyroid health is vital for regulating many processes in the body.
 Metabolism, temperature, growth & development and energy are just a few.

-The thyroid is a very sensitive gland and often the signs and symptoms of reduced thryoid health are confused with many other symptoms.
+The thyroid is a very sensitive gland and often the signs and symptoms of reduced thyroid health are confused with many other symptoms.

-Thyroid health can be supported with nutritonal support.
+Thyroid health can be supported with nutritional support.

 Our brain is wired to only interpret any stress response as a threat.
 A stress response triggers our adrenals to release cortisol.
 This prepares our body for a physical attack.
 When our body is in fight and flight mode we are engaging the sympathetic nervous system.
 Which means our para-sympathetic nervous system is switched off, this system engages our rest, digest and reproduction function.

-To better understand how your body is managing cortisol I would reccomend the Dried Urine Test Comprehensive Hormone (DUTCH) as this looks at both urine metabolites and salivary cortisol, there is also an option to inculde your cortisol awakening response (CAR).
+To better understand how your body is managing cortisol I would recommend the Dried Urine Test Comprehensive Hormone (DUTCH) as this looks at both urine metabolites and salivary cortisol, there is also an option to include your cortisol awakening response (CAR).

 Blood sugar dysregulation is more common than we realise.
 Cravings, irritability, feeling hungry and 'hangry' between meals are all common signs that your blood sugar may be imbalanced.